 When equipping your kid-friendly living room, there are several upholstering materials you should consider, including faux leather, slipcovers, and Sunbrella fabrics.
 A lot of furniture suppliers offer stain-resistant fabric options for their standard models, or will readily ‘Scotchgard’ your furniture for an extra fee.

 If you are a parent, you know the horrors of watching your toddler fall and near miss the coffee table’s corner.
-Consider a safer option, such as an upholstered ottoman, a couple of poufs or simply a round table with rounded edges.
+Consider a safer option, such as an upholstered ottoman, a couple of poufs, or simply a round table with rounded edges.
 Here’s how you can transform your coffee table into an upholstered ottoman.
-Place a serving tray on the middle and your drinks and treats will be as stable as if you were using a regular table.
+Place a serving tray in the middle and your drinks and treats will be as stable as if you were using a regular table.

 Soft storage baskets